mit-pdos/daisy-nfsd/README.md

 Linux these are available using `pacman -S rpcbind nfs-utils` and on Ubuntu you can use `apt-get install rpcbind nfs-common`.

 You might need to start the rpcbind service with `systemctl start rpcbind`.
-The `rpcinfo -p` command is useful for verifying that an `rpcbind` service is running on port 111.
+It seems to help if you also run `systemctl start rpc-statd` (it should be auto-launched when eeded, though).
+The `rpcinfo -p` command is useful for verifying that an `portmapper` service is running on port 111.

 Now run `go run ./cmd/dafny-nfsd` to start the server and `sudo mount localhost:/ /mnt/x` to mount it using the Linux NFS client.